 - Customization.
 You will preserve your brand’s integrity with the design customization options, while keeping your payment page nice and clean.

-- Payment service variety.
+- Payment methods variety.
 Such a gateway can detect the consumer’s country/region and offer a relatable payment method.
 If you count on the foreign clientele who may not have Visa, Payoneer or Skrill, then this feature is unskippable.

-chargebacks and other threats.
+chargebacks and other threats associated with payments.

 - Multi-acquiring.
 This feature connects your venue to multiple payment acquirers, while most other businesses are in partnership with just one.
 It helps to make payments quicker, validate payments if the primary acquiring bank has technical issues, and also provides more autonomy to your brand.